plasticfruits/fastapi-fortris/README.md

 - Docker container available at [https://hub.docker.com/repository/docker/plasticfruits/reponame]
 - Weather API key added in file for sharing simplicity, originally I had it in an external file for security.

-## Todos
+## Would-be-nice to haves
-- Add exception handling to endpoints
+- Add exception handlers to end-points
 - Better documentation on functions
 - Remove unused libraries
 - ...